 Target Question Evidence Transparency in construction Aim Improve planning and control Did LCM support planning and control?
-Interviews management Objectives Stability of daily and monthly planning Facilitate constraint removal Elimination of waste Improving transparency Was daily and monthly planning improved?
+Interviews management Objectives Stability of daily and monthly planning Facilitate constraint removal Elimination of waste Improving Was daily and monthly planning improved?
 Could constraints be identified, improved and monitored?
 Could waste be identified and removed?
 Was the information flow transparent?
-1283 Measurable improvements Adaptability Could effectiveness of improvements be measured?
-Could elements be adapted to different projects? (daily)/quality Table II.
+1283 Improving transparency Measurable improvements Adaptability Could effectiveness of improvements be measured?
+Could elements be adapted to different projects?
+KPI data: on-time performance (daily)/quality Table II.
 Evaluation framework: aim and objectives